vineyard-bloom/vineyard-bloom-hub/content/server.md

 * Unless a web service is only consumed by a single website or by an internal server infrastructure, web services must support versioning and have a required version parameter.

-* Web service URLs should be only lowercase and use hyphens to separate words.
-Do not use underscores in URLs.

 * Web service URL paths must be distinctly separate from static content URL paths.

     * Bad: `/images/` and `/users`